 Discrimination comes in two main forms - direct and indirect.
 Direct discrimination is where a person is treated less favourably than others because of his religion or belief.
-That is, the religion or belief is the reason for the less favourable treatment - Sikhs, Jews or Muslims, for example, are singled out for less favourable treatment.
-Indirect discrimination is where an employer or service provider applies the same rules to everyone, but those rules put, say, Sikhs, Jews or Muslims at a particular disadvantage when compared with others who do not share their religious beliefs, and the individual suffers that disadvantage.
-The distinction is important because, as a general proposition to which there are only a few exceptions, direct discrimination cannot be justified.
+That is, the religion or belief is the reason for the less favourable treatment - Sikhs, Jews, Muslims, or Christians, for example, are singled out for less favourable treatment.
+Indirect discrimination is where an employer or service provider applies the same rules to everyone, but those rules put, say, Sikhs, Jews, Muslims or Christians, at a particular disadvantage when compared with others who do not share their religious beliefs, and the individual suffers that disadvantage.
+The distinction between direct and indirect discrimination is important because, as a general proposition to which there are only a few exceptions, direct discrimination cannot be justified.
 Indirect discrimination, on the other hand, can be justified if the employer or service provider can show that the rule in question is a proportionate means of meeting a legitimate aim.

-In Mandla v Dowell Lee, the complaint was that a private school had discriminated against a Sikh boy by refusing to admit him unless he removed his turban and cut his hair in accordance with the school rules.
+In Mandla v Dowell Lee, for example, the complaint was that a private school had discriminated against a Sikh boy by refusing to admit him unless he removed his turban and cut his hair in accordance with the school rules.
 The House of Lords held that this was indirect, rather than direct, discrimination.
 The rule applied to everyone, but it put the Sikh boy at a disadvantage compared with boys who did not share his beliefs.
 They also held that it could not be justified - in that case because it was the very fact that wearing the turban was a manifestation of his ethnic origins which was said to justify the rule, but the justification has to be independent of the complainant's ethnic origins.
-Nowadays, I suspect that the school could have found a better reason.
+Nowadays, I suspect that the school could have found a better reason had it wanted to do so, but that it probably would not want to.

 It is quite possible for employers and service-providers to have reasons for their rules which are independent of the religion or ethnicity of the complainant and are sufficient to justify them.
-A well-known example is Azmi v Kirkless Metropolitean Borough Council [2007] ICR 1154.
+A well-known example is Azmi v Kirklees Metropolitan Borough Council [2007] ICR 1154.
 The complainant was employed as a bilingual support worker at a school.
 As a devout Muslim she was accustomed to wearing a face veil in the presence of adult males.
-The school refused her request to do so when working with male teachers, because obscuring the face and mouth impeded communication with the pupils.
+The school refused her request to do so when working with male teachers, because obscuring the face and mouth impeded her communication with the pupils.
 The school had conducted a comparison of her work both with and without the veil.
 This was indirect rather than direct discrimination because the school would have said exactly the same to anyone else who wanted to cover their face for whatever reason.
 And it was justified.
 The aim was to improve the educational performance of the pupils - especially those from minority ethnic backgrounds for most of whom English was a second language - and the means chosen were proportionate because the quality of her communication with the pupils was much better without the veil and could not be achieved by other means.